 For example, if you owe $100 in taxes for your return, your additional failure to file penalty would be $4.50 per month (reduced from $5.00 due to concurrent failure to pay penalty).
 However, if you filed your return more than 60 days late, your minimum failure to file penalty is the lesser of 100% of the tax you owe ($100) or $435.

 What Is the Penalty for Paying Taxes Owed Late?

 If you do not pay the full amount you owe by the tax deadline, even if you file an extension, you will be assessed a penalty of 0.5% of your balance due per month or part of a month after the deadline.
 The amount of your failure-to-pay penalty will not exceed 25% of your back taxes.

 If you do not pay your full balance due, you will also owe interest on the unpaid amount.
 The interest rate is set quarterly by the federal government.
-The current 2021 interest rate for underpayment of taxes is 3%.
+Get the current interest rates for underpayment of taxes.

 Will I Owe Late Filing and Payment Penalties?

 Generally, you will owe penalties and interest if you owe taxes and you file and/or pay late.
 To find out if you may face IRS penalties for late filing and/or late payment, find the scenario below that applies to you: